Ferdinand I, Duke of Parma: Early life

-Born at the Ducal Palace of Colorno as the second child and only son of Philip, Duke of Parma and Princess Louise Élisabeth of France, he was considered to be the favorite grandson of his maternal grandfather King Louis XV of France.
+Born at the Ducal Palace of Colorno as the second child and the only son of Philip, Duke of Parma and Princess Louise Élisabeth of France, he was considered to be the favorite grandson of his maternal grandfather King Louis XV and his popular wife Queen Marie Leszczyńska.
 As a grandson in the male line of King Philip V of Spain, he was created an infante of Spain upon his father's death.
-As a grandson of King Louis, Ferdinand was also a direct descendant of England's William the Conqueror.

-As the heir to one of the largest collection of sovereign duchies, Ferdinand was an attractive candidate for many royal ladies of Europe.
-Probable candidates included Princess Maria Beatrice Ricciarda of Modena, daughter of Ercole III d'Este and (like Ferdinand) an in law of Marie Antoinette.
-She was, through her mother, heiress to the Duchy of Massa and Carrara, but despite being the last descendant of the Este, she was not also the heiress to the Duchy of Modena and Reggio due to the Salic law that was in force there.
-Ferdinand's possible marriage to Princess Maria Beatrice was, however, very unlikely since the latter had been engaged to Archduke Leopold of Austria at a very young age and later on to Leopold's younger brother Archduke Ferdinand upon the death of an older brother, Archduke Charles.
-It is likely that a union between Parma and Modena was only promoted in vain by Parma's minister, Guillaume du Tillot, since the engagement of Modena's princess to an Austrian Archduke was already agreed very early on.
-Another candidate was Louise Marie Thérèse Bathilde d'Orléans who offered a very large dowry; she was the only surviving daughter of Louis Philippe I, Duke of Orléans and the sister of Philippe Égalité.
+As the heir to one of the largest collections of sovereign duchies, Ferdinand was an attractive candidate for many royal women of Europe.

+Possible candidates included Maria Beatrice d'Este, daughter of Ercole III d'Este, Duke of Modena, and (like Ferdinand) an in law of Marie Antoinette.
+She was, through her mother, heiress to the Duchy of Massa and Carrara, but despite being the last descendant of the house of Este, she was not the heiress to the Duchy of Modena and Reggio due to the Salic law that was in force there.
+Ferdinand's marriage to Princess Maria Beatrice, however, was probably little more than a wishful thinking of Parma's minister, Guillaume du Tillot, considering that she had been engaged from early childhood to the third-born heir of the House of Habsburg-Lorraine.
+Another candidate was Bathilde d'Orléans, who offered a very large dowry; she was the only surviving daughter of Louis Philippe I, Duke of Orléans, and the sister of Philippe-Égalité.

 The decision of who his future spouse would be was sealed by his mother's close correspondence with the powerful Empress Maria Theresa of Austria, who had promised Ferdinand's parents the throne of the Netherlands, which had been returned to Austrian rule under the Treaty of Aix-la-Chapelle.
-This never occurred and, as a result, an alliance with the Austrian Empire was used to cement the two nations.
-This alliance was also encouraged by the Parmese Prime Minister, du Tillot, who had worked at Versailles and had been exiled by Louis XV of France due to his liberal ideas, which were not looked upon with much enthusiasm by those at Versailles.
+This never occurred and, as a result, an alliance with the Habsburg Empire was used to cement the two nations.

+At the age of nine, Ferdinand began taking harpsichord lessons with the composer Giuseppe Colla.